CVHub520/X-AnyLabeling/docs/en/user_guide.md

 1. Load a video file.
 2. Prepare a custom class file; refer to [classes.txt](../../assets/classes.txt) for an example.
 3. Click on the menu bar -> Upload -> Choose the custom class file -> Select *.csv label file -> Confirm.
 MOT labels will be imported.

+### Depth Estimation

+Currently, the X-AnyLabeling tool incorporates the [Depth-Anything](https://github.com/LiheYoung/Depth-Anything.git) model, allowing users to choose a model of the desired scale (Small/Base/Large) based on their specific needs.

+The implementation steps are as follows:

+1. Load the image/video file.
+2. Load the Depth-Anything model or any other optional depth estimation model.
+3. Click on the run button, verify for accuracy, and, if all is correct, press the shortcut key `Ctrl+M` to run the process on all images at once.

+The final results of the run are saved by default in the `depth` folder located in the same directory as the current image.